-Take one wire from each of the sprinkler valves (it doesn’t matter which wire) and take the white wire from the sprinkler wire.
-Wire these wires all together using waterproof wire caps.
+Take one wire from each of the sprinkler valves (it doesn’t matter which wire) and the white wire from the sprinkler wire.
+Connect these wires together using waterproof wire caps.

-SIDE NOTE: You will need to remove some of the black jacket from the wire plus remove about an inch of the insulation from the wire you plan on using.
+SIDE NOTE: You will need to remove some of the black jacket from the wire and remove about an inch of the insulation from the wire you plan on using.

 TIP: Remember to write down what colors you have used!

-But this time you have two sprinkler wires in the box.
+But now you have two sprinkler wires in the box.
 Remove the black jacket from both wires, then the insulation about 1″ from the white wires and the other colors you wired in the last box.

-Then take one wire from each of the sprinkler valves (it doesn’t matter which wire) and take the two white wires from the sprinkler wires.
-Wire these wires all together using waterproof wire caps.
+Then, take one wire from each of the sprinkler valves (it doesn’t matter which wire) and take the two white wires from the sprinkler wires.
+Connect these wires together using waterproof wire caps.

-Wire each sprinkler valve’s remaining wire to a different colored wire the same way.
+Attach each sprinkler valve’s remaining wire to a different colored wire using the same process.
 You are only using the sprinkler wire going to the timer, NOT from the last valve box.

 After you have finished wiring, you can bury the PVC pipe and wire with the dirt you removed earlier.